Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Agents.md

   for the agent that doesn't require a fully rendered image to convey.
 - Use as few rays and tags as necessary to solve the problem in order to improve learning stability and agent performance.
+- If you run into performance issues, try using batched raycasts by enabling the _Use Batched Raycast_ setting.
+  (Only available for 3D ray perception sensors.)

 ### Grid Observations
 Grid-base observations combine the advantages of 2D spatial representation in